 We are aware that your valuable contribution makes imec a top player in its field.
-Your energy and commitment are therefore appreciated by means of a competitive salary.
+Your energy and commitment are therefore appreciated by means of a competitive scholarship.

 Who you are

-- You have obtained a PhD degree in Electrical & Electronics Engineering, Semiconductor device Physics, Material Science or related fields, with a PhD in one of the areas
+- You have obtained a Master degree in Electrical & Electronics Engineering, Semiconductor device Physics, Material Science or related fields, with a PhD in one of the areas

 - We are looking for your background of electrical engineering.
 Good knowledge of device physics, technology and lab/fab process is recommended.

-- You are a communicative team player, but still you are able to work independently.
+- You are a communicative team player, but still you able to work independently.

 - You like taking initiative; you are persuasive and assertive, while keeping a constructive attitude.

-- You show the flexibility to change between different projects according to changing priorities.
+- We value your flexibility to change between different projects according to changing priorities.

 - Given the international character of imec, a fluent knowledge of English is necessary.